simolb7/Automatic-Offside-Detection/README.md

 ```

 ## How To Use
-If you want to use the gpu to speed up the execution, you have to edit in '''model/sportsfield_release/calculateHomography.py'''' the follow line: \
+If you want to use the gpu to speed up the execution, you have to edit in `model/sportsfield_release/calculateHomography.py` the follow line:
-In the function '''calculateOptimHomography''', set constant_var.USE_CUDA to True
+- In the function `calculateOptimHomography`, set `constant_var.USE_CUDA` to True

 ## How to run
 1. Move to directory where you previously installed the repository